Let’s face it: living life with pain, agony, and illness isn’t easy.

 There are days when you feel like giving up because all the drugs and treatments no longer work.

 If you can relate to any of the above, then I’m here to tell you to not give up – there’s still hope.
 There’s still time.
-I want you to
+I want you to realise that you can easily change things around and it’s still not too late to make a positive impact on your life!

 During my battle with chronic pain, the one thing I learned was that the most effective thing I could possibly do to get out of pain was creating a series of small habits.
 This involved developing new ones and ditching the unhealthy ones that were making me sick.